dnicolodi/python-siphash24/docs/index.rst

-This module differs from other similar modules by providing a streaming-capable implementation (data can be passed to the hash object in chunnks and a digest extracted at the end) and by providing an interface compatible to the hash functions provided by the :mod:`hashlib` standard library module.
+This module differs from other similar modules by providing a streaming-capable implementation (data can be passed to the hash object in chunks and a digest extracted at the end) and by providing an interface compatible to the hash functions provided by the :mod:`hashlib` standard library module.
 Binary wheels are provied for all supported Python releases on the most common platforms.
 More